Consumer edition active

 However, in many of these people, nonopioid drugs and other treatments do not adequately relieve pain and suffering.

-Addiction likely has many causes, some of which are genetic and other of which are epigenetic (effects of behaviors and the environment carried with the genes).
+Substance use disorder likely has many causes, some of which are genetic and others of which are epigenetic (effects of behaviors and the environment carried with the genes).
 Research into specific genetic abnormalities varies by the specific substance.
 Researchers have found few biochemical or metabolic differences between people who do and do not develop substance use disorder.

 Setting